saaralonbarkat/site/cv.md

 Years        |Description
 -------------|---------------------------------------------------------------------------
-2016-2017    |Lecturer, ג€A theoretical lens on Public Administration" course (graduate, honors program).
+2016-2017    |Lecturer, “A theoretical lens on Public Administration" course (graduate, honors program).
 The Federmann School of Public Policy and Government, Hebrew University of Jerusalem.
-2013-2014    |Teaching assistant, ג€A theoretical lens on Public Administration" course (graduate, honors program).
+2013-2014    |Teaching assistant, “A theoretical lens on Public Administration" course (graduate, honors program).
 The Federmann School of Public Policy and Government, Hebrew University of Jerusalem.
-2013-2015    |Teaching assistant, ג€Research methods" course (undergraduate).
+2013-2015    |Teaching assistant, “Research methods" course (undergraduate).
 The Department of Political Science, the Hebrew University of Jerusalem.
 2012-2014    |Teaching assistant, "Israeli politics" course (undergraduate), The Department of Political Science, the Hebrew University of Jerusalem.
 2012-2013    |Teaching assistant, "Introduction to Public Administration" course (undergraduate), The Department of Political Science, the Hebrew University of Jerusalem.
 2012-2013    |Teaching assistant, "Academic reading and writing" course (undergraduate), The Department of Political Science, the Hebrew University of Jerusalem.